-We are glad that you have shown an interest in EUROCHAMBRES Aisbl, an association duly incorporated and validly existing under Belgian law, whose registered office is located at Avenue des Arts 19 A / D and registered with the Carrefour Banque des Companies under number 0417.324.583 (hereinafter referred to as EUROCHAMBRES “we” or “our association”).
+We are glad that you have shown an interest in Eurochambres AISBL, an association duly incorporated under Belgian law and registered with the Banque Carrefour des Enterprises (the Belgian register of companies under n° 0417.324.583 https://economie.fgov.be/en/themes/enterprises/crossroads-bank-enterprises)

-The visit of the website, the downloading of all documents available on the latter, the registration of your data on any present or future contact form, the subscription to a service offered by EUROCHAMBRES, the subscription to the newsletter / brochures as well as registration and participation in trainings, seminars, B2B matching, meetings and conferences organized by the latter implies your express approval (by means of the communication of your personal data or opt-in to the participation) of the Policy and thus the way in which we collect, use and process your personal data.
+The visit of the website, the download of all documents available on the latter, the registration of your data on any present or future contact form, the subscription to a service offered by Eurochambres, the subscription to the newsletter / brochures as well as registration and participation in trainings, seminars, B2B matching, meetings and conferences organized by the latter implies your express approval (by means of the communication of your personal data or opt-in to the participation) of the Policy and thus the way in which we collect, use and process your personal data.

 Personal data means any information relating to an identified or identifiable natural person (“data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 Data subject is any identified or identifiable natural person, whose personal data is processed by the controller responsible for the processing.